Comprehensive Immigration Reform

 citizenship for unauthorized immigrants who are currently living in the U.S.

-- Reform the current immigration system as to better recognize the importance
+- Reform the current immigration system to better recognize the importance

 of those qualities that will strengthen American families and improve

-- Create an employment verifications system that will prevent identity theft
+- Create an employment verification system that will prevent identity theft

 and put an end to the hiring of unauthorized workers.